Flying geese paradigm: Relevance of Akamatsu's paradigm

 For Akamatsu, the characteristic structure of the Center-Periphery relationship is characterized by the fact that the underdeveloped nation will export primary products and will import industrial goods for consumption.
 Later on, an underdeveloped nation will attempt to produce goods that were hitherto imported, first in the field of consumer goods, and later on in the area of capital goods.
 As the fourth stage of the process, the underdeveloped nation will attempt to export capital goods.
-There will be a tendency of “advanced” differentiation in the world economy, however, because the capital goods industries in advanced nations will still advance further, giving rise to “extreme differences of comparative costs”.
+There will be a tendency of "advanced" differentiation in the world economy, however, because the capital goods industries in advanced nations will still advance further, giving rise to "extreme differences of comparative costs".
 The wild-geese flying pattern will include three sub-patterns: the first is the sequence of imports – domestic production – exports.
 The second will be the sequence from consumer goods to capital goods and from crude and simple articles to complex and refined articles.
 The third will be the alignment from the advanced nations to backward nations according to their stages of growth.

 However, there is a darker and more somber nature of these cycles as well – the condition of discrepancy will be met, Akamatsu argues, by means of imports, leading to discrepancies in the balance of payments, and the pressure to increase exports of primary products to improve the balance.
 Discrepancies will also lead to a shift of production away from domestic industries in the underdeveloped country towards the export sector; leading, in the end, also to problems of excessive supply capacities in the underdeveloped country etc.

 At the end of the day, Akamatsu believes in a Hegelian dialectic between the three basic discrepancies, characterizing the process of development: the discrepancy of development, the cyclical discrepancy between the rich and the poor countries, and the structural discrepancy.

-Criticisms
+Criticism

 The ongoing and deepening financial stagnation of Japan has cast doubts on the applicability of the Japanese model of economic development.
-In an article entitled The "Hidden" Side of the "Flying-Geese" Model of Catch-Up Growth: Japan's Dirigiste Institutional Setup and a Deepening Financial Morass, author Terutomo Ozawa argues that Japan's initial economic success was underpinned by financial institutions that led to its current economic malaise.
+Economist Terutomo Ozawa argues that Japan's initial economic success was underpinned by financial institutions that led to its current economic malaise.